casper-network/docs-archive/dapp-dev-guide/transfer-workflow.rst

     </details>

 |
-There is one field in this response that interests us:

-- ``"result"."block"."header"."state_root_hash"`` - contains the root hash of the global state trie for this block

 Query the Source Account
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Next, we will query for information about the ``Source`` account, using the global-state hash of the block containing our transfer and the public key of the target account.

+There is one field in the response that interests us:

+- ``"result"."stored_value"."Account"."main_purse"`` - the address of the main purse containing the sender’s tokens.
+This purse is the source of the tokens transferred in this example

 ::